franciscoengenheiro/concurrent-problem-sets/README.md

 This syncronizer is similar to the Java [ThreadPoolExecutor](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ThreadPoolExecutor.html) that allows outside threads to delegate the execution of a task to other threads - *worker threads* - that it manages.

-The executor has a dynamic worker thread pool size from 0 to `maxThreadPoolSize`.
+The executor has a dynamic worker thread pool size from `0` to `maxThreadPoolSize`.
-The worker threads are created lazily, and as such, only when a task is delegated to the executor, there are no available worker threads and the maximum pool size has not been reached.
+The worker threads are created lazily, and as such, only when a task is delegated to the executor and there are no available worker threads and the maximum pool size has not been reached, only then a new worker thread is created.

 The tasks are executed using the [Runnable](https://docs.oracle.com/javase/7/docs/api/java/lang/Runnable.html) interface, and as such, the executor does not return any value to the caller.
-If no work is delegated to the executor, the worker threads will be kept alive, waiting for work, for a maximum of `keepAliveTime` before being terminated.
+If no work is delegated to the executor, the worker threads will be kept alive, waiting for work, for a maximum of `keepAliveTime` before being terminated and removed from the pool by the executor.

 #### Public interface
 ```kotlin